-The proposal should identify potential collaborations or other interactions that will facilitate the exchange of ideas and dissemination of information among research centers in industry, universities, and/or laboratories.
-Further information on preparation of collaborative proposals may be accessed via the Internet at http://www.science.doe.gov/grants/colab.html.
+Proposals should identify potential collaborations or other interactions that will facilitate the exchange of ideas and dissemination of information among researchers in industry, universities, and/or other laboratories.
+Synergistic collaborations with researchers at universities and in industry will be achieved through subcontracts.